Flowrith/Flowrith/README.md

 If a technology looks interesting, there's a good chance I'll try it.

-This GitHub is basically a collection of things I wanted to build and whatever I learned along the way.
+This GitHub is basically a collection of things I've wanted to build and everything I've learned along the way.

-## As for now here's the things/stuff I'm comfortable enough to break
+## As for now here's the things I'm comfortable enough to break

 [![My Skills](https://skillicons.dev/icons?i=html,css,js,tailwind,bootstrap,react,nodejs,php,c,git,github,figma)](https://skillicons.dev)

-## Also, these are the things that I'm still focusing on
+## Also, these are the technologies I'm actively improving.
 [![My Skills](https://skillicons.dev/icons?i=react,nodejs,github,figma)](https://skillicons.dev)

+Thanks for stopping by!, be careful out there

 <!--
 **Flowrith/Flowrith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.